DMayrant/WAFv2-Logs/README.md

 An AWS Auto Scaling group will help your servers scale due to changes on ingress traffic following in your cloud environment.

 AWS DynamoDB Accelerator (DAX) node cluster and was configured in the backend private subnet of the US-east-1 region to avoid downtime and prevent regional outages.
-Similar to the US-east-1 region outage on 10/22/2025
+Similar to the US-east-1 region outage on 10/22/2025 where the DNS regional cache failed and caused a cascade error effecting the backend databases causing downtime.

 ![image alt](https://github.com/DMayrant/WAFv2-Logs/blob/main/WAFv2_logs.jpeg?raw=true)